The Big Birthday Party Budgeter

 How do I budget for a big birthday party without going into debt?

-How far in advance should I start planning a milestone birthday party?
+How far in advance when do people start planning a milestone birthday party?

 What is a realistic catering cost per person for a birthday party?